knative/docs/serving/samples/build-private-repo-go/README.md

 The objects in this section are all defined in `build-bot.yaml`, and the fields that need to be populated say `REPLACE_ME`.
-Once these have been replaced as outlined, the "build bot" can be set up by running:
+Once these have been replaced as outlined, the "build bot" can be set up by entering the following command:

 ```shell
 kubectl create -f build-bot.yaml